Azure Table storage overview

-- Storage Account: All access to Azure Storage is done through a storage account.
+Accounts: All access to Azure Storage is done through a storage account.
 See Azure Storage Scalability and Performance Targets for details about storage account capacity.

 - Table: A table is a collection of entities.
 Tables don't enforce a schema on entities, which means a single table can contain entities that have different sets of properties.
-The number of tables that a storage account can contain is limited only by the storage account capacity limit.

 - Properties: A property is a name-value pair.
 Each entity can include up to 252 properties to store data.
 Each entity also has three system properties that specify a partition key, a row key, and a timestamp.
 Entities with the same partition key can be queried more quickly, and inserted/updated in atomic operations.
 An entity's row key is its unique identifier within a partition.

 For details about naming tables and properties, see Understanding the Table Service Data Model.